swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 *   The server does the work and the web browser renders the notebook.
 *   You can type code into the browser and see the result when the web page talks to the server.
 *   This has several advantages:
-	- You can easily type, edit, and copy and paste blocks of code.
+    *   You can easily type, edit, and copy and paste blocks of code.
-	- Tab complete allows you to easily access the names of things you are using and learn more about them.
+    *   Tab complete allows you to easily access the names of things you are using and learn more about them.
-	- It allows you to annotate your code with links, different sized text, bullets, etc to make it more accessible to you and your collaborators.
+    *   It allows you to annotate your code with links, different sized text, bullets, etc. to make it more accessible to you and your collaborators.
-	- It allows you to display figures next to the code that produces them to tell a complete story of the analysis.
+    *   It allows you to display figures next to the code that produces them to tell a complete story of the analysis.
-*   The notebook is stored as JSON but can be saved as a .py file if you would like to run it from the bash shell or a python interpreter.
-*   Just like a webpage, the saved notebook looks different to what you see when it gets rendered by your browser.

 FIXME: diagram